-Depending on what type of nurse you would like to be, you will need to plan your education accordingly.
-For example, if you want to work as an RN at a hospital and you have no prior experience within the field of nursing, then the most straightforward pathway would be to first earn an associate’s degree from an accredited nursing school.
+Depending on what type of nurse you would like to be, you need to plan your education accordingly.
+For example, if you want to work as an RN at a hospital and have no prior experience within the field of nursing, then the most straightforward pathway would be to earn an associate’s degree from an accredited nursing school.

-The length of time it takes to earn an associate’s degree may vary depending on your individual circumstances, but it’s usually equivalent to 2 years of full-time study.
+The length of time it takes to earn an associate’s degree may vary depending on your circumstances, but it’s usually equivalent to 2 years of full-time study.

 The path to becoming a nurse is a challenging process and can take anywhere from two to four years, depending on the state in which you live.
-If you are pursuing a job as an RN, it’s essential to know what your options are and how they relate to your future as a nurse.
+If you are pursuing a job as an RN, it’s essential to know your options and how they relate to your future as a nurse.